How to search on Oriane

 Describe what you want to see visually on screen.
 The input accepts natural language.
 Examples: "woman applying serum", "champagne being poured at a party", "blond girl brushing her hair".

 You can also upload a reference image instead of typing.
 Oriane will find videos that contain the same or visually similar moment.
 Useful for finding copies, derivatives, or content built around a campaign visual.
+For topics with a strong visual identity — show posters, product shots, distinctive promotional images — uploading a reference image is often more effective than describing in text.

-Also: because AI Vision searches rely on visual frame analysis, they can produce false positives that a text-based filter would have caught.
-When AI Vision is part of your search, keep in mind that Claude currently cannot efficiently verify large volumes of images, so lean on the transcript and caption data in your CSV to filter out obvious visual mismatches during analysis.
+Important: AI Vision works well for universally recognized brands and highly distinctive visuals.
+Searching "Louis Vuitton bag" or "Mercedes car" or "Adidas shoes" will work because the model knows these brands visually.
+But niche brand names or less globally prominent people will not work well — the model has no reliable visual reference.
+For those, use Spoken Words or Caption instead.
+Also: because AI Vision relies on visual frame analysis, it can produce false positives that a text-based filter would have caught.
+When AI Vision is part of your search, lean on the transcript and caption data in your CSV to filter out visual mismatches during analysis.

 Spoken Words